aksnzhy/xlearn/README.md

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/speed.png" width = "800"/>

-xLearn is developed in high-performance C++ with careful design and optimization.
-Our system is designed to maximize CPU and memory utilizations, provide cache-aware computation, and support lock-free learning.
+xLearn is developed by high-performance C++ code with careful design and optimizations.
+Our system is designed to maximize the CPU and memory utilizations, provide cache-aware computation, and support lock-free learning.
 By combining these insights, xLearn is 5x - 13x faster compared to the similar learning systems.

 ### Ease-of-use

 <img src="https://github.com/aksnzhy/xLearn/raw/master/img/code.png" width = "600"/>

+xLearn does not rely on any third-party library, and users can just clone the code and compile it.
+Also, xLearn supports very simple python API for users.

 ### Scalability